Find A Lake > Racine County > Eagle Lake

 Racine County, 529 Acres

 One measure of a lakes health is the trophic state, which relates to the amount of algae in the water.
-The average summer trophic state for the last 5 years was 63 (Eutrophic) and was determined using satellite water clarity observations data.
-For a Shallow Lowland lake, this is considered Fair.
+The average summer trophic state for the last 5 years was 74 (Hypereutrophic) and was determined using Secchi data.
+For a Shallow Lowland lake, this is considered Poor.
 Shallow Lowland lakes do not stratify, or form separate layers of water, during the summer months and have watersheds greater than 4 square miles in area.

 Eagle Lake has been monitored by volunteers since 1990.
 Volunteers monitor water clarity with a black and white Secchi disk.
 Volunteers are the source of the majority of Wisconsin's lake water quality data, and their dedication is greatly appreciated.
 Additional monitoring has been done through projects funded in part by DNR Lake Grants and Aquatic Invasive Species Grants.
 Reports and graphs featuring data collected by volunteers, DNR staff and others can be viewed below.